victor-schumann/odoo/README.md

 6. Check logs and search
    online ([Forums](https://www.odoo.com/forum/), [Documentation](https://www.odoo.com/documentation/16.0/), [ChatGPT](https://chat.openai.com)).
 7. Disable other modules/customizations to isolate issue.
+8. Attempt to replicate the problem on a new database.
-8. Revert to a working commit and try again.
+9. Revert to a working commit and try again.
-9. Seek help from the community or workplace.
+10. Seek help from the community or workplace.

 </details>